 Across from the Jai Mandir is the Hall of Pleasures or Sukh Niwas.
 This features a channel that once carried water through the room to cool the area during the hot Rajasthan summers.

-Finally we made our way to the zenata, the secluded women’s quarters surrounding the fourth courtyard.
-The layout of these rooms made it possible for the maharanja to visit his wives and concubines at night and remain undetected.
-Each chamber is independent, but opens into a common corridor for ease of access and abandonment.
+Finally, we made our way to the zenata, the secluded women’s quarters surrounding the fourth courtyard.
+The layout of these rooms made it possible for the maharaja to visit his wives and concubines at night and remain undetected.
+Each chamber is independent but opens into a common corridor for ease of access and abandonment.